olap4j/olap4j/olap4j_version_2_specification.md

 Julian's wishlist:
 * Add pretty much all of the latest SSAS and XMLA concepts.
 Even ones that don't exist in Mondrian.
 We'd just leave out things which are .NET-specific and obsolete features that are in XMLA just for compatibility.
 * Add a mechanism to transmit user-defined extensions to the model.
 (In Mondrian these are defined as annotations in the schema.)
+* If we can remove <a href="http://mondrian.pentaho.com/api/mondrian/xmla/XmlaHandler.XmlaExtra.html">XmlaExtra</a> we're definitely on the right track.
+(I anticipate future unanticipated requirements, so we'll probably slim it down to zero methods rather than remove it.)